Kansas State University

 The Pride of Minot State University Marching Band

-301 4th St. SE Minot, ND 58703 Phone: 701-857-1900 School Website: MInot State University Marching Band Website: The Minot State University Bands Director of Marching Band: Mark Boren Members in Marching Band: 65 Enrollment of University: 3,432 Mascot: Buckshot, the Beaver University Notes: The MSU Marching Band presents pre-game and half-time shows at home football games as well as Homecoming activities.
+301 4th St. SE Minot, ND 58703 Phone: 701-857-1900 School Website: Minot State University Marching Band Website: The Minot State University Bands Director of Marching Band: Dr. David M. Rolandson Members in Marching Band: 65 Enrollment of University: 3,412 Mascot: Buckshot, the Beaver University Notes: The MSU Marching Band presents pre-game and half-time shows at home football games as well as Homecoming activities.
 Comprised of students from nearly every major within the University, this newly reorganized organization combines quality musicianship, MSU spirit, and dedication to create gridiron excitement.
 Join us in this exciting adventure! |

 |